prachisharma52833-art/Music_store_sql_project/README.md

 The main objective of this Project is to analyze the music Store database and extract meaningful information using SQL.It involves:

 * Understanding relationships between tables.
-* Writing Complex queries using JOINs and sybqueries.
+* Writing Complex queries using JOINs and subqueries.
 * Performing aggregation and filtering to derive insights.

+## Tools and Technologies used
+1. Postgreysql
+2. pgAdmin4
+3. SQL(Joins,Aggregate function,CTE,orderby,groupby,Limit,subqueries,etc)

  ## Business problem and Solutions